Theme

 Why readers may notice it

 Speech recognition often looks better on clean benchmarks than in the real world.
-Mega-ASR is useful to track because it focuses directly on the messy conditions that can break transcription pipelines.
+The reason to watch Mega-ASR is that it focuses directly on the messy conditions that can break transcription pipelines.

 What readers may want to know